ianuj4231/appFilter_backend/README.md

 12. Once zip folder is  installed,  extract Redis folder.

-13. once extracted, pls click on the folder.. and then  click on the top  seacrch bar select the location
+13. once extracted, pls click on the extracted folder.. `Redis-x64-3.0.504` and then  click on the top  seacrch bar select the location

    ![image](https://github.com/user-attachments/assets/05856b47-4954-4bb1-ac73-85a14701c739)